renatobaraba/Cascade-Logistic-Regression/README.md

 # Cascade-Logistic-Regression
- Data Science project developed in collaboration with Lovro Spetić..
+ Data Science project developed in collaboration with Lovro Spetić.